Amyleep97/AmyPearce_T1A1/README.md

 # Question 3

+- There are different types of technologies that are essential to make web development possible.
+The ones that contribute to the development of client and server communication are TCP, HTTP, HTTPS, Request Methods, Rendering and Developer tools.

 ### TCP

 - TCP stands for Transmission Control Protocol, it's purpose is to be the messenger and works with the internet protocol.
 TCP is the reason information is sent through multiple network devices, it is that little boost to make sure information is accurate.
 It is affective by breaking down the big groups of data making information simple and have a smooth flow control.
 It is mainly about order and going to the correct destination, the TCP chooses the right IP address to every device connected to the the network.